octaviotastico/Weather_App/README.md

 │   │  ├─ Search
 │   │  ├─ Tabs
 │   │  ├─ Title
-│   │  └─ App.js
+│   │  └─ App.jsx
 │   ├─ css
 │   ├─ helpers
-│   ├─ icons
-│   ├─ images
 │   └─ index.js
 └─ ...
 ```

 The main component is `App.js`, it calls and renders all the needed components by the entire application.
 It renders what should be rendered at any particular moment.
 The other files are modular components that manages only their own tasks.
-`Menu` renders the body of the application, calling the `SearchBar` and the selected Tabs by the user.
+The `Menu` component renders the body of the application, calling the `SearchBar` and the `Tabs` component.
-When a `Tab` is selected, then `WeatherCard`/`ForecastCard`/`UVTab` will be rendered.
+When a `Tab` is selected, then `WeatherCard`/`ForecastCard`/`UVTab` will be rendered, each managing it's own information, and calling some children components to manage subtasks such as graph rendering.
-This files, will call functions inside `helpers`, to work with images or the API itself.
+We use the `helpers` folders, to work with the API and transform its results, for example to have day name from seconds, or map the icons from the API to the ones we use.

 ***

 ### Libraries and Resources

-We used [Semantic UI](https://react.semantic-ui.com/) for the most part of the styling, [Recharts](http://recharts.org/) for the graphics, and finally, [React-World-Flags](https://www.npmjs.com/package/react-world-flags) for the country flags in the search bar.
+- [Semantic UI](https://react.semantic-ui.com/) was used for the styling of the webpage
+- [Recharts](http://recharts.org/) was used for the interactive graphics
+- [React-World-Flags](https://www.npmjs.com/package/react-world-flags) was used for the flag which appear on the search results

-For the icons, we used [this](https://www.flaticon.com/packs/weather-220), and [this](https://www.flaticon.com/packs/weather-218) packs from Flaticon.
+- For the icons, we used 2 different themes from Flaticon: [this](https://www.flaticon.com/packs/weather-220) and [this](https://www.flaticon.com/packs/weather-218).

-The used font for the entire app is [Jost*](https://fontsarena.com/jost-by-owen-earl/).
+- The used font for the entire app is [Jost*](https://fontsarena.com/jost-by-owen-earl/).

 ***

 ### Running the app:

+- Clone the repo to your machine.

+- Install npm by doing `sudo pacman -S npm` or your equivalent

+- Install yarn by doing `sudo npm install -g yarn`

-First, you need to add a new file called ".env" in the root directory with the following content (only changing the API_KEY with yours):
+- Navigate to the cloned repo and create a file called `.env` in the root directory with the following content (only changing the API_KEY with yours):

-> API_KEY= **{ Your api key }**
+> API_KEY=**Your api key**

 > API_FIND=/data/2.5/find

 > API_WEATHER=/data/2.5/weather

 > API_FORECAST=/data/2.5/forecast

 > API_UVI=/data/2.5/uvi

 > API_UVF=/data/2.5/uvi/forecast

 > API_UVH=/data/2.5/uvi/history

 > API_ENDPOINT=http://api.openweathermap.org

-Then remove this files (if you have them)

-`sudo rm package-lock.json`
-`sudo rm -rf node_modules`
-`sudo rm yarn.lock`

-After that, you'll be able to run `yarn install` to get all dependencies, and `yarn start` to actually run the application.
+You can generate a free api key from openweathermap.

+- Finally execute `yarn install && yarn start`

+- The app will be running on port 8080 of localhost

 ***